Everything You Need to Know About 1p Per Hour Electric Heaters

 Common Misconceptions and Expectations:

-Fixed Operating Cost
+Fixed Operating Costs

-Many believe the 1p per hour rate is constant and applies universally.
+Many believe the 1p per hour rate is a constant and applies universally.
 However, the cost of electricity varies by region and provider, which will affect the cost of running your 1p heater.
 Also, the "1p per hour" claim doesn't account for fluctuating energy prices or different tariffs.

 Sufficient Heating